-For financial support, we would like to thank the Dean of the Faculty at Amherst College.
-We are grateful for helpful comments to Dan Barbezat, Adam Honig, Jessica Reyes, Kate Sims, and several seminar participants.
-We are grateful to Andy Anderson and Gonzalo Hernandez for their support and we are indebted to Gianmarco León, Fernando Aragon, and Dominik Noe for their kind willingness to share their data sets.
+1 Acknowledgement: For financial support, we would like to thank the Dean of the Faculty at Amherst College.
+We are grateful to Dan Barbezat, Adam Honig, Jessica Reyes, Kate Sims, and several seminar participants for comments.
+Thanks to Andy Anderson and Gonzalo Hernandez for their support and we are indebted to Gianmarco León, Fernando Aragon, and Dominik Noe for their kind willingness to share their data sets.
 The views expressed in this paper are those of the authors and do not necessarily reflect those of granting and funding agencies.